rguske/tmc-tko-lc/workshop/content/exercises/07-quota-policies.md

 <b>Note:</b></p>
 <p style='margin-left:1em;'>

-Notice it has been assigned an quota to requests of 0.5 vCPU / 512 MB memory and limit of 1 vCPU / 2 GB of memory per workload.
+Notice it has been assigned a quota to requests of 0.5 vCPU / 512 MB memory and limit of 1 vCPU / 2 GB of memory per workload.

 </p>
 </span>